Yena-Park/yena-park.github.io/_posts/2018-11-01-introducing-tale.md

 ---

 Determine if two words are anagrams of each other.
 Write a function to check whether two given strings are anagram of each other or not.
 An anagram of a string is another string that contains same characters, only the order of characters can be different.
 For example, “abcd” and “dabc” are anagram of each other.
+So the result will be returned true.
 ```javascript
 const anagram = (a, b) => {
   a_ht = convertToHT(a);